 One of the biggest pitfalls of working from home is that it can be hard to switch off at the end of the day because there’s no (or very little) separation between your work and home life.
 Your office is always just there – and it can sometimes feel like you should be available to your clients at all times of the day which can be unhealthy.
 Again, setting boundaries about your work schedule and finding a way to switch off once you’re finished for the day can be the key to making home-working work for you.

-If you need to take regular, face to face meetings with clients or business partners, the home office makes this difficult – but you could always look into renting a meeting room at a business centre if this is something that would help make life easier.
+If you need to take regular, face to face meetings with clients or business partners, the home office makes this difficult.
+A one-off solution might be to hire a meeting room at a business centre for any amount of time from an hour or half a day to a full day which could help make those necessary business meet-ups a little less awkward.

 Which Is Best for My Business?